-Inclusive Recruitment Practices
+• Inclusive Recruitment Practices

-We are committed to reviewing and redesigning our recruitment processes to eliminate bias and create a fairer, more inclusive approach by piloting in our retail teams an Inclusive recruitment programme.
+We are committed to reviewing and redesigning our recruitment processes to eliminate bias and create a fairer, more inclusive approach.
+This includes piloting an Inclusive recruitment programme within our retail teams.

 Parental Coaching

 We are committed to providing support for returning parents through our coaching programme and giving people access to the right support to be able to return to the workplace.